 While behaviour is a predominant driver in our relationship with food, it isn’t the only one.
 If we are not providing our bodies with the nutrients it requires to stay healthy through a balanced diet, it can more easily lead us to stress eat highly palatable, but less nutritious foods instead.
 Stocking up on healthy and nutritious foods such as lean proteins, nuts, seeds and wholegrains can help to fill you up and therefore mitigate chances of overeating.

 Read more on stress-eating…

 Have you experienced stress eating?
 Get in touch in the comments below…

-Tracey Raye is a registered nutritionist with a Master of Science in Personalised Nutrition.
-She holds further qualifications in Psychology, Philosophy and Life-Coaching which she uses to complement her practice.
+Tracey Raye is a registered nutritionist with a master’s degree in Personalised Nutrition.
+She holds further qualifications in Psychology, Philosophy and life-coaching which she uses to complement her practice.
 View Tracey’s website at www.traceyraye.com or follow her on Instagram @traceyraye

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.